brandons209/Red-bot-Cogs/README.md

 - List all users with a role/roles quickly and easily.

+#### Nitro Emoji
+Allows nitro boosters to add one emoji to your server.
+Log's additions and removal of custom emojis to a channel.
+Can turn this off to stop more people from adding, but those who added can remove their emoji.

 #### Pony
 Search derpibooru for pony images.
 Ported from [Alzarath](https://github.com/Alzarath/Booru-Cogs).
 **Features:**